whitejoce/ToolFlow/README.md

 ### Overview

+A runtime-first MCP tool system.
+No workflow, Python-native tools, dynamic composition, stateless execution with FastMCP.
 ToolFlow is a full-stack platform based on the **Ephemeral Execution Model** for dynamic routing and observability of LLM Tools.
 It includes:

 - Django Gateway & Control Plane